mscgenjs/mscgenjs-cli/README.md

     -l --license             Display license and exit
 ```

-Writing to stdout works currently only works for non-graphical output formats
+Writing to stdout currently only works for non-graphical output formats
 (mscgen, msgenny, xu, dot, doxygen).

 ### Basic use: produce pictures from a script